grantmacken/tbx/README.md

 `/usr/local/share/nvim/site` is the location for the selected neovim plugins, parsers, queries, and preconfigured lsp and ftplugins

+Binaries installed by mason are in `/usr/local/bin`

-The scripts in the scripts folder are used to install
+The scripts in the scripts folder use neovim to install the above.

 <!--
 TODO